 Applications for Spouse visa extensions are generally processed within 8 weeks.

 How to Apply for Indefinite Leave to Remain

 It is possible for eligible applicants to apply for a more permanent form of settlement in the UK if certain criteria are met.

-If a person accrues 60 months (five years) of leave, they may apply for indefinite leave to remain (ILR).
-For Spouse Visa applicants, an application for ILR will only be granted if the person has been with the same partner for five years.
+If a person accrues 60 months (five years) of leave, they may apply for indefinite leave to remain in the UK (ILR).
+For Spouse visa applicants, an application for ILR will only be granted if the person has been with the same partner for five years.

 There is also a requirement that the applicant has not spent an excessive amount of time outside the UK during the five-year period.
 This means that in the last 12-month period when you are applying for ILR, you should not have been outside the country for more than 180 days.